miindisponi99/Quantamental-Screening/README.md

 ---

-We hope you find this project useful for your financial analysis needs.
+I hope you find this project useful for your financial analysis needs.
 If you have any questions or feedback, please open an issue in this repository.

 Happy Screening!